openzipkin/brave/README.md

 ### 2.0-SNAPSHOT ###

-Brave 1.0 was an alternative implementation of Dapper with Zipkin compatibility.
+Brave 1.0 was an alternative implementation of Dapper with integration with the Zipkin backend components.
-Brave 2.0-SNAPSHOT is a Java implementation of Zipkin.
-The Zipkin thrift classes are part of the public api of Brave.
+Brave 2.0-SNAPSHOT has the Zipkin core thrift classes as part of its api.
 This has as consequence that it will be easier to share components or extensions between Zipkin/Brave.

 *   Done: Use Zipkin-core thrift generated classes as part of api.
 *   Done: Binary annotation support.
+*   Done: Cut dependencies with Twitter specific libraries.
+Only rely on Thrift.
+*   Done: Rework zipkin-span-collector so it uses a separate thread with a queue in between for submitting spans to span collector / scribe.
+This means less overhead in applications.
 *   TODO: Add TraceFilter implementations that use Zookeeper for globally adjusting sample rate or enable/disable tracing all together.
 *   TODO: Add [flume](http://flume.apache.org) support for transporting spans.